 Electric dinghy goes live at Wainono

 The eels that live in Wainono Lagoon are not of the electric variety but the new dinghy that Environment Canterbury has certainly is.

 The regional council has launched its first electric-powered boat that will make water quality monitoring at the South Canterbury coastal lagoon quicker to undertake and safer for staff.

-Up until now, an inflatable rowboat was used to get out to the existing monitoring site in the lagoon – which was a good exercise for the skipper but slow and challenging to work from.
+Up until recently, an inflatable rowboat was used to get out to the existing monitoring site in the lagoon – which was a good exercise for the skipper but slow and challenging to work from.

 When a new continuous water quality monitoring site was added 850 metres from shore, the team needed a vessel with a mode of propulsion and a stable base to carry out monthly sampling, calibration, and instrument readings.
 Outside of these visits, the new water monitor continues to gather and report data and helps give Environment Canterbury a better understanding of water quality changes in the lagoon over short-time periods.

 Evan Swale, from the Surface Water Science team, said the new boat was a great improvement on other designs and runs off two 55 Amp-hour batteries which can be recharged.